smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 avoid reference parameters or pointer return values just to avoid copying objects.
 It also simplifies function design and reduces scope for errors.
-However, there are situations where a compiler may be unable to perform RVO, and there are programming patterns where it may be better to forego RVO.
+However, there are situations where a compiler may be unable to perform RVO, and there are programming patterns where it may be better or acceptable to forego RVO.
 <!--more-->

 RVO is a relatively old technique and has been permitted since [C++98](http://www.lirmm.fr/~ducour/Doc-objets/ISO+IEC+14882-1998.pdf)